charan1922/AI_TechnicalAnalysis_Nifty50_Python_FastAPI/README.md

 - **OpenAPI Documentation**: [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs)
 - **Redoc API Documentation**: [http://127.0.0.1:8000/redoc](http://127.0.0.1:8000/redoc)

+## Logging

+Logs are configured to output to both the console and a file named `app.log`.
+You can find the logs in the root directory of the project.

 ## Additional Notes

 - **Pydantic**: Used for data validation and settings management in FastAPI.
 - **PyMongo**: Used for interacting with MongoDB.
 - **OpenAI**: Used for integrating OpenAI APIs.
+- **python-dotenv**: Used for loading environment variables from a `.env` file.